My sister had ovarian cancer. I gave her a stem-cell transplant and sent my family daily emails during our time at MD Anderson Medical Center.

 Sorry, we’re really bored.

 So tomorrow I start the Neupogen.
 The injections.
-I’ll get up and inject myself twice and then I’m done for the day.
+I’ll get up and begin injecting myself as per doctor’s orders.
 I’m going to stay in the apartment.
 We need groceries but I don’t want to get nailed by a car crossing the street. (“It’s just so sad.
 He felt like he just had to go out and get milk.”)

 We had a class or seminar or something in a hallway for all the stem-cell people.
 It was led by Tracy, who started all her sentences with “Um” and ended them with “and stuff.”
 Like, “Um you don’t want to bring fragrant soap because if you’re in chemo it can ignite your nausea and stuff.”